OSVVM/osvvm.github.io/Overview/Osvvm3Reports.rst

 Alert Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Alert Report provides detailed information for each AlertLogID
 that is used in a test case.
+Note that in the case of expected errors, the errors
+still show up as FAILED in the Alert Report and are rectified in the total error count.
 See :numref:`Figure {number} {name} <AlertFig>`

 .. figure:: images/DemoAlertReport.png